Girl in Room 13 (1960 film)

 Girl in Room 13 (also known as A Moça do Quarto 13 in Brazil, and as Agente secreto 013 in Mexico) is a 1960 American film starring Brian Donlevy and directed by Richard E. Cunha.

 Plot

-American detective Steve Marshall goes to Sao Paulo, Brazil, in search of fugitive murderer Louise Dunning.
+American detective Steve Marshall goes to São Paulo, Brazil, in search of fugitive murderer Louise Dunning.
 Marshall contacts Louise and she explains that she murdered her husband in self-defense.
 Meanwhile, Marshall stumbles upon a counterfeiting ring and becomes a suspect.
 He unwittingly helps the police set a trap to catch the gang and, after a double-cross, the criminals are captured.
 Louise decides to remain in Brazil.